Paul-Marie Pons: The Pons Plan

 The Pons Plan was conceived in the broader context of the modernisation and reconstruction Plan of the influential economist Jean Monnet who was a firm believer in the benefits of government economic planning.
 The Pons Plan was for a government devised and directed rationalisation of the French vehicle industry.
 The plan identified in France 22 manufacturers of passenger cars and 28 manufacturers of trucks.
 This was considered too many.
 The plan, applied in a way that some viewed as authoritarian and arbitrary, defined complementary roles for seven of the larger manufacturers: Berliet, Citroën, Ford SAF, Panhard, Peugeot, Renault and Simca.

 Citroën and Renault were both considered powerful and large enough to operate autonomously, but Peugeot were required to link up with Hotchkiss, Latil and Saurer for the production of commercial vehicles.
 In the Lyon region, Berliet was required to form an association with Isobloc and Rochet-Schneider.
 There were two further groupings of the smaller formerly independently vehicle manufacturers, being the U.F.A (Union Française Automobile) and the G.F.A (Générale Française de l'Automobile), being headed up respectively by Panhard and Simca, and destined to produce just two models between them.

 In the French passenger car market, production was divided into three principal sectors according to car size.
 Citroën, with their existing Traction model, would occupy the upper end of the volume car market.
 Renault and Peugeot would produce mid-sized cars, leaving the small car market for Panhard and Simca, which would produce two and four door versions of the A.F.G.
 (Aluminium Français Grégoire), a radical front-wheel drive aluminium based car designed by Jean-Albert Grégoire.

 Matters did not work out quite as intended by the Plan.
 Louis Renault, accused of collaboration, had lost control of his company and died under suspicious circumstances in October 1944, and his business came under the control of well-connected Resistance veteran Pierre Lefaucheux who ignored the Pons Plan.
-Lefauchex went ahead with a small car that had been well advanced during the war, which emerged in 1948 as the Renault 4CV.
+Lefaucheux went ahead with a small car that had been well advanced during the war, which emerged in 1948 as the Renault 4CV.
 That left Peugeot with the middle-sized cars, while Simca, owned by a foreign company, was also able to escape the model planning of the civil servant.
 That left Panhard to produce the A.F.G.
 (Aluminium Français Grégoire) which was later rebranded as the Panhard Dyna X. Citroën used the duration of the plan to further develop the Citroën 2CV that had been started in the 1930s.
 It was launched in 1948.

 Although the larger auto-makers did not entirely follow its strictures, by the time Paul-Marie Pons left his job in November 1946, the vehicle market had been carved up in a way that clearly retained features of the Pons Plan: